 Cryotherapy for skin cancer

-Liquid nitrogen is sprayed on to the cancer to freeze it.
-It can be a bit painful when the liquid nitrogen is applied - some people describe the feeling as like a bee sting.
+The doctor sprays liquid nitrogen onto the cancer to freeze it.
+It can be a bit painful when the liquid nitrogen is applied.
+Some people describe the feeling as being like a bee sting.

-After treatment, you may feel an aching or throbbing sensation in the area for a minute or two.
-In an hour or so the area may blister.
-This is normal and the blister may contain blood.
-You may need to have fluid drained from the blister using a sterile needle, but the top of the blister should be left intact.
+After treatment, the area may ache or throb for a minute or two.
+After about an hour or so, the area may blister.
+This is normal.
+The blister may contain blood.
+Your doctor or nurse may need to drain the fluid from the blister using a sterile needle.
+But the top of the blister should be left intact.

 Keep the treated area covered with a dressing until a scab forms.
 About two weeks after your treatment, the scab drops off and the cancer cells should have cleared.
 You may have a scar in the area.
 Occasionally, you may need more than one cryotherapy treatment to get rid of the cancer completely.